heffman/ct-cert-feed-pub/README.md

 If you are evaluating this dataset for:

-- Security research
-- Certificate lifecycle analytics
+- Certificate transparency bulk download
-- Compliance tooling
-- Passive inventory systems
-- Bulk cryptographic research
+- CT log normalization
+- Historical CT analysis
+- Ingesting CT logs into your own pipeline

-Open an issue labeled `access` describing your use case.
+Open an issue labeled `access` and describe your intended use case.

 ---